Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: A Toy Model

 with $\pi_\phi$ the momentum of $\phi$.
 The evolution of any phase space function $f$ wrt cosmological time $t$ is now obtained by Hamilton's equation $\dot f = \{f, H\}$, and in particular we see that $\pi_\phi$ is a constant of motion.
 We can now compute the system of $\dot p$ and $\dot c$, which can be numerically solved, leading to the phase space trajectories labelled by the constant of motion $\pi_\phi$.
 The evolution of volume $v = p^{3/2}$ wrt cosmological time $t$ and physical time $\phi$ is plotted in figure 1 for a simple example.

 As the plots show, the behavior of the universe at late time is the same as in LQC (and classical cosmology), but is quite different in the early universe: while a bounce still occurs, in our model it is highly non-symmetric and in the far past the universe does not obey classical Friedmann equations for a contracting spacetime.
-This is a major departure from the standard big bounce picture of LQC, and it is entirely due to the introduction of the Lorentzian term coming from the full theory.\footnote { A similar Hamiltonian has also been found within the symmetry-reduced case in \cite{yongge}, though the authors of that work did not emphasize the departure from the bouncing scenario of LQC that the new term entails. }
+This is a major departure from the standard big bounce picture of LQC, and it is entirely due to the introduction of the Lorentzian term coming from the full theory.\footnote { A similar Hamiltonian has also been found within the symmetry-reduced case in \cite{yongge}, though the authors of that work did not emphasize the departure from the bouncing scenario of LQC that the new term entails.
+On the other hand, a similar modification of the bounce is found in the context of minisuperspace models with self-dual variables \cite{edward}.
+The similarity, however, is only superficial, since the effective Hamiltonian there is different from (\ref{hamiltonian-result}), and it is obtained by considering immaginary Immirzi parameter (for which LQG is not well-defined). }

+We should also mention that, while the Hamiltonian formulation of this problem is clear, it is not straightforward to recast it in terms of Friedmann and Raychaudhuri equations.
+This is due to the fact that the constraint equation $H = 0$ admits two solutions for $\sin(c\mu)^2$ as a function of $p$.
+For a detailed discussion, see \cite{param-new}.